impossibletea/liver/README.md

 > * Motions in my models are under the `""` key in `model3.json`, so the
 >   wrapper did not parse them in `motion_references`
 > * Restricted Beziers in `motion3.json` files
+> * Added support for getting screen and multiply colors

 ## Installation